How to Get Into Syracuse University: Admissions Stats + Tips

 What’s Covered:

 For more than a century and a half, Syracuse University has been at the forefront of higher education.
-Syracuse was the first school to grant a Bachelors of Fine Arts (B.F.A) degree and has established a sterling reputation for providing educational opportunities to veterans—it ranks 29th on Military Times Best for Vets: Colleges.
-One thing all Syracuse University attendees have in common is a love for (or at least tolerance of) winter weather.
-Syracuse is consistently among the snowiest cities in the U.S.
+It was the first school to grant a Bachelor of Fine Arts (B.F.A.) degree and has established a sterling reputation for supporting veterans, dating back to World War I. One thing all Syracuse University attendees have in common is a love for (or at least tolerance of) winter weather—Syracuse is consistently among the snowiest cities in the U.S.

 How Hard Is It to Get Into Syracuse?

 While Syracuse University’s acceptance rate is low, your actual chances of acceptance are tied to the strength of your profile.
 CollegeVine’s free admissions calculator can help you better understand your odds of getting into Syracuse University.
-It uses a variety of factors—from grades to test scores to extracurriculars—to estimate your odds of acceptance and provide tips to improve your profile.
+It uses a variety of factors—from grades to test scores to extracurriculars—to estimate your chances of admission and provide tips to improve your profile.

 Average Academic Profile of Accepted Syracuse University Students